parsianpixel3/persiro/SECURITY.md

 - A description of the vulnerability and its potential impact
 - Steps to reproduce the issue (proof-of-concept code, if available)
-- The version/commit of Rvg affected
+- The version/commit of persiro affected
 - Any suggested fix or mitigation, if you have one

 ## Response Process